aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 ## Contributions

 The data collection, feature extraction, and logistic regression model training were heavily guided by a tutorial in the NBA_api documentation titled "Home Team Win-Loss Modeling."
-While the tutorial was closely followed, the code was adapted to fit the specific needs of this project.
+While the tutorial was closely followed for creating and manipulating the data frames, the code was adapted to meet the specific needs of this project.

-The MLP model training and optimization strategy were developed independently.
-The optimization strategy was implemented with the help of the PuLP library in Python.
+The **MLP model training** and **optimization strategy** were developed independently by me.
+The optimization strategy was implemented with the help of the **PuLP library** in Python.

-The final paper and presentation were completed independently.
+The final paper and presentation were completed independently, without collaboration, although I did refer to external resources like the `nba_api` tutorial for guidance.